Skip to main content

 Requirements

-• Describe how it will benefit the R Community
+• A description of how it will benefit the R Community

-• What work products (if any) might result
+• Listing the work products that might result

-• When and where the project will happen
+• Detailing when and where the project will happen

-• Who will manage and produce the project
+• Listing who will manage and produce the project

 • Include a detailed breakdown of how grant money will be spent